sshmo/Spark-MinIO-K8s/README.md

 Spark-MinIO-K8s is a project for implementation of Spark on Kubernetes with MinIO as object storage, using docker, minicube, kubectl, helm, kubefwd and spark operator.

+# How to run

+    kubectl apply -f k8s.yml

 # Installation guide:

 Install minicube: